DoxDevOps/bridge/README.md

 ![example workflow](https://github.com/DoxDevOps/bridge/actions/workflows/python-package.yml/badge.svg)

-Bridge is a collection of scripts that help you export various metrices of remote hosts to a central data repo.
+Bridge is a collection of scripts that help you export various metrices from hosts within your local network to a cloud central data repo.

 ## Why we wrote Bridge?

 We manage over ~800 remote hosts running Electronic Medical Record Systems (EMRS) somewhere in Africa!
-Each EMRS site is independent - with some sites connected to a central hub over an intermittent VPN connection.
-We wrote bridge to collect EMRS version data for connected sites.
-And got a little bit carried away and started exporting more metrices.
+We wrote bridge to collect EMRS version data and export them to cloud data repo where it is visualized for stakeholders that don't have access of our local network.
+P.S. we got a little bit carried away and started exporting more metrices other than just version details.

-## Alternatives

-Depending on your environment, you can use better monitoring systems (like Prometheus).

 ## Installation